VIPERFGCU/WISE-Framework/Documentation/docker/docker_commands.md

       --volume /var/lib/mosquitto/config/mosquitto.pw:/mosquitto/config/mosquitto.pw \
       eclipse-mosquitto
 ```
-Make sure that the mounted files are already created on the host machine at the locations specified in the docker run command
+Make sure that the mounted files are already created on the host machine at the locations specified in the docker run command or docker-compose file

 Addititional info [here](https://community.home-assistant.io/t/help-with-mqtt-docker-setup/143759/4)

 ## Docker Network